cassiecarr/CarND-AdvancedLaneLines-P4-1/writeup.md

 Starting in line 133 of [find_lane_lines.py](find_lane_lines.py), the radius of curvature of the lane and position of the vehicle were determined.
 Using example images, conversion factors were defined to convert pixels to meters in real world space (assumptions were 3m between dashed lane lines and 3.7m between left and right lane lines).

 Using this conversion, new 2nd order best fit polynomials were defined for the lane lines.
-These new 2nd order polynomials were then used to determin the radius of curvature of the lane by utilizing the radius of curature formula defined [here](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).
+These new 2nd order polynomials were then used to determine the radius of curvature of the lane by utilizing the radius of curature formula defined [here](http://www.intmath.com/applications-differentiation/8-radius-curvature.php).

 The distance from the center of the lane was calculated by finding the center of the lane at the bottom of the image and subtracting it from the center of the image (or car center, assuming the car center is the center of the image).